-Death benefits, long-term disability income replacement, and certain other survivor benefits for eligible clergy and their families are provided by the Detroit and West Michigan Conferences through Wespath’s Comprehensive Protection Plan (CPP).
+Death benefits, long-term disability income replacement, and certain other survivor benefits for eligible clergy and their families are provided by the Michigan Conference through Wespath’s Comprehensive Protection Plan (CPP).

 CPP is an Internal Revenue Code 414(e) "church plan" and is self-insured and funded by plan sponsor contributions.